jamesgurung/timetable-calendar-generator/README.md

 Creates a "calendars" folder containing a CSV or ICS calendar file for each user.
 These files can be shared along with [instructions for importing to Google Calendar](import-tutorial.md) or any other calendar system.

 #### `--google`
-Writes each user's lessons directly to their Google calendar.
-This has the advantage of users being listed as 'Busy' during their lessons, which is useful for scheduling meetings.
-The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `makecal=true`).
+Writes each user's lessons directly to their Google Workspace calendar.
+The tool does not read or edit any events except for those which it creates itself (these are tagged with the extended property `makecal=true`).

 #### `--microsoft`
 Writes each user's lessons directly to their Microsoft 365 calendar.
-The tool does not read or edit any events except for those which it creates itself (these are tagged with the property `timetable-calendar-generator`).
+The tool does not read or edit any events except for those which it creates itself (these are tagged with the open extension `timetable-calendar-generator`).

 ### Automation